-Located on the 4th floor of the Jean-Noël Desmarais Pavilion, the wing’s 10 fully refurbished galleries create a dialogue between works of ancient cultures and those by local and international contemporary artists from a renewed intercultural and transhistorical perspective.
+Located on the 4th floor of the Jean-Noël Desmarais Pavilion, the wing’s 10 fully refurbished galleries present a dialogue between works from ancient and traditional cultures and those by local and international contemporary artists, framed in a renewed intercultural and transhistorical perspective.
 This ambitious reinstallation project was made possible thanks to the generous support of Stephan Crétier and Stéphany Maillery.

-At the heart of a humanist and socially engaged museum, the Stephan Crétier and Stéphany Maillery Wing for the Arts of One World promotes inclusive values that reflect Montreal, a metropolis made up of nearly 120 cultural communities.
-It invites cultures to come together to better understand one another at a time, in this 21st century, when togetherness has become an issue of vital importance.
+Situated in the heart of a humanist and socially engaged museum, the wing promotes inclusive values that reflect Montreal, a metropolis made up of close to 120 cultural communities.
+It invites people of different cultures to come together to better understand one another at a time, in this 21st century, when togetherness has become an issue of vital importance.

 Credits and curatorial team

-The Stephan Crétier and Stéphany Maillery wing is curated by Nathalie Bondil, Director General and Chief Curator, MMFA, in collaboration with Iris Amizlev, Exhibition Concept Consultant – Arts of One World, Erell Hubert, Curator of Pre-Columbian Art, MMFA, and Laura Vigo, Curator of Asian Art, MMFA.
+The Stephan Crétier and Stéphany Maillery wing is curated by Nathalie Bondil, former Director General and Chief Curator, MMFA, in collaboration with Iris Amizlev, Exhibition Concept Consultant – Arts of One World, Erell Hubert, Curator of Pre-Columbian Art, MMFA, and Laura Vigo, Curator of Asian Art, MMFA.

-The MMFA also partnered with researchers Danielle Aimée Miles, MA Art History, Specializing in Critical Museology and the presentation of Greco-Roman archeology; Valerie Behiery, Middle East Contemporary Art Specialist, Art Historian and Independent Scholar; Professor John M. Fossey, FRSC, Specialist in Classical Archaeology and Emeritus Curator of Mediterranean Archaeology, MMFA; Céline Gillot, Pre-Columbian Art Specialist and Doctor of Anthropology; Rafah Jwejati, PhD, Middle East Antique Mosaics Specialist; Perrine Poiron, Egyptologist and PhD student in Egyptology and History (UQAM and Université Paris-Sorbonne); Andilib Sajid, Specialist of Islamic Art and Curator; and Akiko Takesue, PhD, Japanese art specialist.
+The MMFA also partnered with researchersDanielle Aimée Miles, MA Art History and, museology specialist; Valerie Behiery, Middle East contemporary art specialist, art historian and independent scholar; John M. Fossey, FRSC, classical archaeology specialist and emeritus Curator of Mediterranean Archaeology, MMFA; Céline Gillot, pre-Columbian art specialist and PhD; Rafah Jwejati, PhD, Middle East antique mosaics specialist; Perrine Poiron, Egyptologist and PhD candidate in Egyptology and History; Andilib Sajid, Islamic art specialist and curator; and Akiko Takesue, PhD, Japanese art specialist.